ergogen/ergogen/README.md

 The `cases` section details how the case outlines are to be 3D-ized to form a 3D-printable object.
 Finally, the `pcbs` section is used to configure KiCAD PCB templates.

-In the following, we'll have an in-depth discussion about each of these, with an additional running example of how the [Absolem](https://github.com/mrzealot/absolem/blob/master/absolem.yaml)'s config was created.
+In the following, we'll have an in-depth discussion about each of these.